KeYProject/key-docs/docs/devel/Gradle.md

 * **Eclipse complains about the Java file in the resources folder**

   Eclipse does not distinguish between java sources and resources folder.
-It tries to compile everything that is in an resource folder.
+It tries to compile everything that is in a resource folder.

-  This problem is solved by a modification of exclude filter in `.classpath`.
+  This problem is solved by a modification of the exclude filter in `.classpath`.

   For more information see gradle's [eclipse plugin](#) and the `build.gradle` file.